 This guide provides a general overview of Squarespace API keys.
 For detailed information, visit the API developer documentation.

 For help with Zapier, visit Adding form integrations with Zapier.

-- Forms API (for Zapier integration) - Available in all Business and Commerce plans
+- Forms API (for Zapier integration) is available on Business and Commerce plans.

-- Orders API - Available in the Commerce Advanced plan only
+- Orders API is available in the Commerce Advanced plan.

 About our API